azhuravel/Revolut/README.md

 + Hibernate
 + H2 (in-memory)
 + Spark framework
-- nothing from Spring :)
+- Nothing from Spring :)

+The service is supposed to response with appropriate HTTP codes.

-User has several Accounts.
-It is acceptable to create new users, add their accounts and send transfers.
+Data model.
+User(name : String) has several Accounts (ammount : Long).
+It is acceptable to create new users, add their accounts and send thread-safe transfers.

 Test case: